Coronavirus: National information and guidance

 Don’t forget to look out for older and more vulnerable family members and neighbours, who may need some additional help and support during this time, especially with things like shopping.

-Local mental health support
+Local mental health and wellbeing support

 Worcestershire Health and Care NHS Trust offer a 24 hour mental health telephone support service in Herefordshire, simply call 01905 681915.
 There's also a range of useful self help guides available on the Let's Talk website.

-National mental health support
+National mental health and wellbeing support

 Elefriends is a supportive and safe online community run by Mind, where you can share mental health experiences and listen to others.